cSploit/cSploit.github.io/index.md

 Thanks to the new core, cSploit will be easily portable.

-Basically it can run on any UNIX-based system, but for now only andorid is supported.
+Basically it can run on any UNIX-based system, but for now only Andorid is supported.
 When I reach a beta-state version I will consider working on iOS, OSX, GTK+ and QT.

 ### Contribute to the code